justlark/notwithout.help/docs/security-whitepaper.md

 - The signature of the **API Challenge** using the **Secret Server Key** associated with the `kid` to ensure the nonce the client signed is the same one it issued.
+- The `iss` matches the server's origin.
+- The `aud` matches the server's origin.
 - The `exp` claim to ensure the **API Challenge** has not expired.
 - The `jti` claim to ensure the **API Challenge** can only be used once.
 - The signature of the signed nonce using the **Public Signing Key** associated